bl4drnnr/detectron2-flask-api/README.md

 #### PTH model

-The second thing you need to have is build `.pth` trained model.
-More about what `.pth` means and what is used for you can read [here](https://fileinfo.com/extension/pth).
+The second thing you need to have is build `model_final.pth` trained model.
+More about what `model_final.pth` means and what is used for you can read [here](https://fileinfo.com/extension/pth).

 >A PTH file is a machine learning model created using PyTorch, an open-source machine learning library.
 It contains algorithms used to automatically perform a task, such as pscaling or identifying an image.
 PTH files can be used in a variety of machine learning and algorithm-related applications, but are most commonly used to upscale images.